noise23/reddsight-api/README.md

 # *Reddsight API*

-*Reddsight API* is an open-source Reddcoin blockchain REST and websocket API.
+*Reddsight API* is an open-source ClickCoin blockchain REST and websocket API.
 Reddsight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
 If you're looking for a web frontend application, take a look at our official blockchain explorer [Reddsight](https://github.com/reddcoin-project/reddsight).

-*Reddsight API* allows everyone to develop Reddcoin-related applications (such as wallets) that require certain information from the blockchain that reddcoind does not provide.
+*Reddsight API* allows everyone to develop ClickCoin-related applications (such as wallets) that require certain information from the blockchain that ClickCoind does not provide.

 ## Prerequisites

-* **reddcoind** - Download and install [Reddcoin](https://github.com/reddcoin-project/reddcoin).
+* **ClickCoind** - Download and install [ClickCoin](https://github.com/noise23/ClickCoin).

-*Reddsight API* needs a *trusted* reddcoind node to run. *Reddsight API* will connect to the node through the RPC API, Reddcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*Reddsight API* needs a *trusted* ClickCoind node to run. *Reddsight API* will connect to the node through the RPC API, ClickCoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure reddcoind to listen to RPC calls and set `txindex` to true. reddcoind must be running and must have finished downloading the blockchain **before** running *Reddsight API*.
+Configure ClickCoind to listen to RPC calls and set `txindex` to true.
+ClickCoind must be running and must have finished downloading the blockchain **before** running *Reddsight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).